 When the RDC makes decisions, they are set out in a formal document known as a ‘statutory notice’.
 This page explains more about the RDC and what to do if you receive a statutory notice from the RDC.
 You can read the formal procedures relating to the RDC in the Decision Procedure and Penalties Manual (DEPP) in the FCA Handbook.
 Statutory notices also contain information on the procedural and regulatory provisions relevant to the action proposed or taken in them.

 The RDC process is administrative, not judicial.
-It is not an appeal body; it is the final stage of decision-making for the FCA.
+It is not an appeal body but is the final stage of decision-making within the FCA.

 Making fair decisions

-You will usually be given access to all of the material that the RDC or RTC consider before making the decision.
+The firm/individual will usually be given access to all of the materials that the RDC panel considers before making a decision.
+There are some circumstances where you will not be entitled to see these, but this is rare.

-All of this helps to ensure that decisions are taken fairly.
+All of this helps to ensure that decisions are made fairly.

 The FCA is required to give statutory notices under the Financial Services and Markets Act (FSMA) when it takes certain actions or makes certain decisions.
 The statutory notices given by the RDC are usually warning notices, decision notices or supervisory notices.

 The FCA must issue a ‘warning notice’ where it proposes to take certain action.

 The RDC is the FCA’s decision-maker for various types of warning notice, including those proposing to:

 - Issue a prohibition to prevent an individual from carrying on particular activities in relation to regulated business, or from carrying on any such role;